zerocurrencycoin/Java-Swing-Desktop-Wallet/README.md

 ## Building, installing and running the Wallet GUI

-Before installing the Desktop GUI Wallet you need to have ZERO up and running.
-The following [guide](https://github.com/zerocurrency/zero) explains how to set up [ZERO](https://bitcointalk.org/index.php?topic=1796036.0).
+Before installing the Desktop GUI Wallet you need to have Ƶero up and running.
+The following [guide](https://github.com/zerocurrency/zero) explains how to set up [Ƶero](https://bitcointalk.org/index.php?topic=1796036.0).

 **For security reasons it is recommended to always build the GUI wallet program from GitHub** **[source](https://github.com/vaklinov/zero-swing-wallet-ui/archive/master.zip).**